 Any intersection of two streets wider than 25 feet is considered a legal (even if unmarked) crosswalk in San Francisco whether it’s painted, marked or signed as such or not.

 (The only exception to this rule is when “No Crossing” is specifically posted at the intersection.)

 That means that drivers must yield the right of way to pedestrians in marked or unmarked crosswalks within city limits.
 If they fail to do so and the pedestrian is injured, the driver can be held legally responsible—facing criminal charges or citations.
 They can also be held financially liable which means they –or their insurance company—could be made to pay out compensation for injuries including restitution for medical expenses and lost wages.

 We Are Pedestrian Accident Experts!

 "I was hit by a driver while jogging!
-After speaking with multiple lawyers Sally Morin Law got back to me immediately and developed a trusted rapport that lasted throughout my case.
+After speaking with multiple lawyers Sally Morin Personal Injury Lawyers got back to me immediately and developed a trusted rapport that lasted throughout my case.

 Experience a serious pedestrian accident?

 Not sure if you need a pedestrian accident lawyer?

 Check out our pedestrian accident page to learn more about how the process works.

 How much could a victim receive after an unmarked crosswalk accident in San Francisco?
 That’s a question that’s not easily answered and changes on a case by case basis.
 As a personal injury lawyer in San Francisco with over twenty years of experience helping victims recover from devastating pedestrian accidents I’ve personally seen settlement figures range from tens of thousands of dollars to close to a million dollars or more.